Aryan8872/dynamic_narrative_generation_with_llm_unity/README.md

 3. **Set API URL** (default: http://localhost:5000)
 4. **Run the game** - it will automatically start a new story

+#### NPC Auto-Detect (no manual wiring)

+- `Assets/FlaskDialogueConnector.cs` auto-detects the NPC you're looking at via camera raycast and a proximity fallback.
+- If `playerCamera` isn't assigned, it uses `Camera.main` automatically.
+- Ensure your NPCs have a Collider and `FlaskChatConnector` with `botName` set.

 ### Key Scripts

 - `NarrativeManager.cs` - Main controller for story interaction